Your gift is 100% tax deductible.

 Numbers or letters after T, N, and M provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.

 Once a person’s T, N, and M categories have been determined, this information is combined in a process called stage grouping to assign an overall stage.
-The earliest stage stomach cancers are called stage 0 (carcinoma in situ), and then range from stages I (1) through IV (4).
-The lower the number, the less the cancer has spread.
-See the table below for more details about the stage grouping for stomach cancer.

-Usually, the cancer is first given a clinical stage.
+Usually, cancer is first given a clinical stage.
 This is based on the results of any physical exams, biopsies, imaging tests, and procedures (such as upper endoscopy or laparoscopy) that have been done.
 (These exams and tests are described in Tests for Stomach Cancer.)
 The clinical stage can be used to help plan treatment.

 Some people might get other treatments before surgery, such as chemotherapy or radiation, to try to shrink the cancer and make the surgery easier.
 This is known as neoadjuvant treatment.
 Staging might be done again after this treatment to assess how well it worked.

-There is high grade dysplasia (very abnormal looking cells) in the stomach lining, OR there are cancer cells only in the top layer of cells of the mucosa (innermost layer of the stomach) that have not grown into deeper layers of tissue such as the lamina propria (Tis).
+There is high-grade dysplasia (very abnormal looking cells) in the stomach lining, OR there are cancer cells only in the top layer of cells of the mucosa (innermost layer of the stomach) that have not grown into deeper layers of tissue such as the lamina propria (Tis).

 The cancer has not spread to nearby lymph nodes (N0) or distant parts of the body (M0).